 I wasn’t sure I was going to write about this.
 I had written about this particular topic in some form or another.
-It is usually in a personal journal either written or online (but not published).
+It is usually in a personal journal, either hand-written or online (but not published).

 I am talking about my fear and anxiety relating to travelling.

 We all have fears.
 Not all of them are the same.
 But we all live with something that we are afraid of and probably limit certain life opportunities.
-Have you ever not do anything because your fear and anxiety have taken over?
+But don’t allow fear to stop you from living the life of your dreams.

-I have a fear of confined space with heat and no air movement.
+I have a fear of being stuck in a confined space with heat and no air movement.

 However, I can still be in an enclosed space if there is sufficient air movement and if the air is cold enough.
-My hypersensitivity to air temperature and air flow has a significant impact on how I react in a small space.
+My hypersensitivity to air temperature and airflow significantly impacts how I react in a small space.